DevExpress-Examples/blazor-ai-integration-to-text-editors/README.md

 <!-- default badges end -->
 # Rich Text Editor and HTML Editor for Blazor - How to integrate AI-powered extensions

-This example integrates AI-powered extensions in Rich Text Editor and HTML Editor.
-These extensions add UI elements to an editor and allows users to process editor content with AI functions.
+This example enables AI-powered extensions for Rich Text Editor and HTML Editor.
+These extensions supply AI functions that process editor content.

 ## Implementation Details

 [DxRichEdit](https://docs.devexpress.com/Blazor/DevExpress.Blazor.RichEdit.DxRichEdit) and [DxHtmlEditor](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxHtmlEditor) components implement the `AdditionalSettings` property.
 You can populate this property with commands that allow users to process editor text.
 Available commands for both editors are the following:

-* `CustomAISettings` allows user to ask a custom question to editor content.
+* `CustomAISettings` allows user to process text according to a custom prompt.
-* `ExpandAISettings` makes the text longer.
+* `ExpandAISettings` expands the text.
 * `ExplainAISettings` explains the text.
 * `ProofreadAISettings` proofreads the text.
 * `RewriteAISettings` rewrites the text in the specified style.
-* `ShortenAISettings` makes the text shorter.
+* `ShortenAISettings` shortens the text.
-* `SummaryAISettings` creates text summary.
+* `SummaryAISettings` summarizes the text.
-* `ToneAISettings` - rewrites the text in the specified tone.
+* `ToneAISettings` rewrites the text in the specified tone.
-* `TranslateAISettings` translates text into the specified language.
+* `TranslateAISettings` translates the text into the specified language.

 ### Register AI Services